Pets are great, but they can really cost you

 You can cut some daycare costs by asking family members or friends to take care of your pet.
 If you need help with pet food, you can search pet food pantries around the country at Pet Help Finder.

-Regardless of how much they have spent on their dogs, Chavez, Gelbert and Simon agree they don’t regret having them in their lives.
+Regardless of how much they have spent on their dogs, Chavez, Gilbert and Simon agree they don’t regret having them in their lives.

 “The cost is 100% worth it, they are members of our family.
 I would just say you have to know (the cost) going into it,” Gelber said.